alvr-org/ALVR/wiki/Settings-tutorial.md

 Enable foveated encoding.
 Go to the SteamVR void and look closely at the framerate graph under the latency graph in the statistics tab.

-* If the server FPS matches the refresh rate you chose in step 1, you can reduce the foveation settings (by increasing the center width/height, or reducing the strength).
+* If the streamer FPS matches the refresh rate you chose in step 1, you can reduce the foveation settings (by increasing the center width/height, or reducing the strength).
-* If the server FPS is lower than the refresh rate you chose in step 1, increase the foveation settings (by decreasing the center width/height, or increasing the strength).
+* If the streamer FPS is lower than the refresh rate you chose in step 1, increase the foveation settings (by decreasing the center width/height, or increasing the strength).

 Repeat until you are at the maximum of what your encoder can do.